-For information on configuring the Platform Driver with devices, including creating driver configs and using the config store, please read ref'configuration <Platform-Driver-Configuration>' the section in the Driver Framework docs.
+For information on configuring the Platform Driver with devices, including creating driver configs and using the config store, please read the configuration section in the Driver Framework docs.

 Global Override Specification

 This document describes the specification for the global override feature.
 By default, every user is allowed write access to the devices by the platform driver.
 The override feature will allow the user (for example, a building administrator) to override this default behavior and enable the user to lock the write access on the devices for a specified duration of time or indefinitely.